pevolution-ahmed/pevolution-ahmed/README.md

 ### Who am I ?

-I'm a data / analytics engineer who is passionate about Engineering and how we can apply software engineering best practices to Big Data.
+I'm a Data / Analytics engineer who is passionate about Engineering and how we can apply software engineering best practices to Big Data.

 Here are some ideas to get you started:

-- 🔭 I'm currently working on developing data solutions using python and sql
+- 🔭 I'm currently working on developing data solutions, data pipelines and data tooling using python and sql

 - 🌱 I'm currently learning Big Data Engineering Technologies ( Airflow, Spark, Kafka, Kubernetes,...etc)